 All posts and comments from any Spaces tied to your class will appear in the main Feed.
 To access only the posts from a particular Space, you can click on the name of that space within any post in the Feed, or open the Spaces section and select that space.

 Still have questions, or any feedback to share?
-Open a chat in the bottom right corner of your screen!
+Open a chat in the bottom left corner of your screen!